pishoyg/coptic/README.md

 1. Add literature citations.
 Perhaps from Scriptorium?
 Perhaps from the Bible? (low-priority)

+1. Fix the typos in the data retrieved from Crum.
+The current dataset is high-quality, and has a very small number of typos.
+However, they do exist.
+   (low-priority, and it's more of an ongoing byproduct than a task.)

+1. Contemplate sorting the dictionary words by popularity, somehow.
+   (low-priority)

+1. Contemplate dividing the decks to subsets sorted by popularity, so the learners can learn the more important words first. (low-priority)

 ### Moawad Dawoud's Diciontary

 1. **Add Moawad Dawoud's page numbers, and add scans to the flashcards.** (50+